 The Student Success Team are a team of experienced students employed by Student Services and Engagement and are here to support your engagement in your studies and maximise your success.

-The Student Success Team staff differ to Network Leaders because they are employed by the University and have speciality training and knowledge to support student tracking and intervention activities.
+The Student Success Team staff differ to Student Success Leaders because they are employed by the University and have speciality training and knowledge to support student tracking and intervention activities.

 Each year, the Student Success team talks with hundreds of students about their studies and assist them to connect with relevant information and support services.